nathanduft44/Crypto_Corrisk/README.md

 **Overview**

 Crypto currencies have recently been in the spotlight in today's financial world.
-We're seeing major adoption and capital investments pooring into the markets from financial institutions and retail investors all over the world.
+We're seeing major adoption and capital investments pouring into the markets from financial institutions and retail investors all over the world.
 Since Bitcoin's creation in 2009, there are now a whopping 11,257 cryptocurrencies in the market!
-So far we have a website and some unique quantitative analysis.
-With the push of retail investors in the space and amount of speculation and noise with getting information we are providing a place for people to better understand the risk assiociated in crypto.
+So far we have a website that displays some unique quantitative analysis.
+There are a lot of uniformed retail investors in the space, and they often allow speculation and market noise to dominate their understanding of market events.
+We are providing a place for people to better understand the risk assiociated in crypto, while still appreciating the potential returns.

 **Objective**